MrGallo/CCC-Java-Solutions/README.md

 # CCC Java Solutions
 ## IntelliJ Workflow
-I'll share with you the best way (I have though out so far) for working through the CCC problems in IntelliJ.
+I'll share with you the best way (I have though of so far) for working through the CCC problems in IntelliJ.

 CCC Java submission requirements: